What Congress is saying about the memo

 The memo, from the GOP and led by House Intelligence Committee's chairman, Devin Nunes, alleges that then-Deputy FBI Director Andrew McCabe told the committee that no surveillance warrant would have been sought for a Trump campaign aide without the opposition research dossier on Trump written by ex-British intelligence office Christopher Steele.

-Within minutes of the memo's release, Senate Democrats took to Twitter to share their disapproval of the release of the document, which most of them initially called a "dangerous" move.
+Democrats -- and a few Republicans -- shared their disapproval of the release of the document, which most of them initially called a "dangerous" move.

 Sen. Mark Warner, the top Democrat on the Senate Intelligence Committee, slammed the release of the memo, saying it was "reckless and demonstrates an astonishing disregard for the truth."